 Center Parcs originated in The Netherlands in 1967, with the first UK park opening in 1987.
-Center Parcs UK is now a separate entity, and this is reflected by the prices.
+Center Parcs UK is now a separate entity, and the prices reflect this.
 Getaways on the continent, in the Netherlands and Germany in particular (as well as France and Belgium), can be cheaper than a UK park.
-Perhaps this is a result of the exceptional demand in the UK or perhaps it is because each park offers different facilities and the UK parks tend to be better catered for in terms of activities.
+Perhaps this is a result of the exceptional demand in the UK, or perhaps it is because each park offers different facilities and the UK parks tend to be better catered for in terms of activities.

 For the sake of this review, we have selected the cheapest lodge at each park for 5th October (outside the school holidays, which is always cheaper) for 2 adults and 2 children.

 For these dates, here’s how the Parks stack up and you can see which is cheapest: